|

 This all means that we were not

-flesh, as Saint Paul calls them.
-We were created to share in Gods
+flesh,” as Saint Paul calls them.
+We were not created to seek social approval

 love.
 And so, in Christ, we are all called to serve